The DeanBeat: Why politics and games go together

 DeWolfe could be more political with his message, but a whole spectrum of views has sprung up about how involved gamers and game developers should be in politics.
 Everybody’s got a cause, and sometimes that cause is to walk right down the middle.
 Companies can pursue various gradations of political involvement that game.

 Outside of gaming, the same is true in tech circles.
-Steve Grobman, chief technology officer at McAfee, goes one step further than DeWolfe, saying that voters should be aware that in the last week before the election, people will try to mislead them.
+Steve Grobman, the chief technology officer at McAfee, goes one step further than DeWolfe, saying that voters should be aware that in the last week before the election, people will try to mislead them.
 The Hunter Biden situation is a good example.
 Grobman said we should be wary of the “hack and leak” disinformation campaign.
 Some information about candidate Joe Biden’s son is legitimate.
 But he warns that “fabricated information can be intertwined with legitimate information that has been stolen.”

 He added, “Because the legitimate information can be independently validated, it gives a false sense of authenticity to the fabricated information.”